Skip to navigation Skip to content

 Within the claim activity, update the Miscellaneous Update Details (NMIS) screen:

-Key the grant date in the:
+Update the grant date in the:

-• Participation Status Event Date (PSED): field on either of these screens:
+• Participation Status Event Date (PSED): field on the Customer Study Details (EDC) screen, and

 • Start Date: field on the Newstart Education Status (NES) screen

-Code the Date of Commencement (NDC) screen.
+Update the Date of Commencement (NDC) screen.
 If the grant date is:

-• The date of claim:
+• the date of claim, update the:

-• in the Comments: field, Claim backdated under Section 12, SS(A)A 1999
+• Comments: field, with text, claim backdated under Section 12, SS(A)A 1999

 Go to Step 7.